 D. B. Borton (aka Della Borton) Borton is a pseudonym for Lynette Carpenter, a professor of English.
 Her Cat Caliban mystery series features a 60s something sleuth.
 As Della, she writes the Movie Lovers’ mystery series.

-Melissa Bourbon (aka Misa Ramirez) Bourbon is a full time writer, having left her job as a full time teacher.
+Melissa Bourbon (aka Winnie Archer & Misa Ramirez) Bourbon is a full time writer, having left her job as a full time teacher.
 As Bourbon, she writes the Magical Dressmaking Mystery Series – which features a boutique owner/fashion designer who gets help solving her mysteries from beyond the grave.
+As Archer, she writes the Bread Shop Mystery Series, which stars Ivy Culpepper, a photographer who ends up working in a bread shop in a seaside California town.
 As Ramirez, she writes the Lola Cruz Mystery Series, which features a private investigator in Sacramento.

 Gail Bowen Bowen is a professor of English in Canada, so it is no wonder that her Joanne Kilbourn Mystery Series features a professor in Canada.
 Several of her novels have been made into television movies in Canada!